-The laureate is invited to present his/her work at a plenary conference and receives a prize of 1000 €.
+The laureate is invited to present his/her work at the annual SFBD conference (Shaping Life 2) and receives a prize of 1000 €.
 Registration, traveling and housing expenses are covered by the SFBD.
 Depending on the quality of the applications, one or two honourable prizes (300 € each) can be awarded by the jury in addition to the PhD Thesis Prize.

 How to apply ?

 Any SFBD member, who has recently defended his/her PhD thesis can apply.
-The Thesis Prize 2020 will be awarded in spring, for a thesis defended in France, between 01/01/2018 and 31/12/2019.
+The 2021 Thesis Prize will be awarded in spring, for a thesis defended in France, between 01/01/2019 and 31/12/2020.
+Deadline to apply: 31/12/2020.
 The application (in French or English) must include the following information in a single PDF file: